taro-rb/taro/README.md

   api     'Update a bike', desc: 'My longer text', tags: ['Bikes']

   # Params can come from the path, e.g. /bike/:id.
   # Some types, like UUID in this case, are predefined.
-See below for more types.
+  # See below for a list of all included types.
-  param   :id, type: 'UUID', null: false, desc: 'ID of the bike to update'
+  param   :id, type: 'UUID', desc: 'ID of the bike to update'

   # Params can also come from the query string or request body.
-  # This describes a Hash param:
+  # This is a Hash param, implemented below.
-  param   :bike, type: 'BikeInputType', null: false
+  param   :bike, type: 'BikeInputType'

   # Return types can differ by status code:
   returns code: :ok, type: 'BikeType', desc: 'update success'